Appearance

 encounter_date | Date of the patient's EHR encounter associated with the session (based on the organization's timezone) | Optional | Date (YYYY-MM-DD) | 2023-10-17 | 2023-10-17 |

-gap_system | Coding system of the gapm applicable to Diagnosis Gaps only | Required for Diagnosis Gaps only | String | hcc | N/A |
+gap_system | Coding system of the gap applicable to Diagnosis Gaps only | Required for Diagnosis Gaps only | String | hcc | N/A |

-gap_id | The unique ID of the gap selected during the session | Required | String | 32fn48f | 347g4rg |
+gap_id | The unique ID of the gap/insight selected during the session | Required | String | 32fn48f | 347g4rg |

-gap_code | The code of the gap selected during the session | Required | String | 82 | CBP |
+gap_code | The code of the gap/insight selected during the session | Required | String | 82 | CBP |

 gap_description | The description of the gap selected during the session | Optional | String | Assess Drug Dependence | Controlling Blood Pressure |